-Rule 2015-1 STORAGE OF BOOKS AND RECORDS
+Rule 2015-1 STORAGE OF BOOKS AND RECORDS Amended December 1, 2016

 The trustee or debtor in possession may place in storage, at the expense of the estate, the debtor's books, records, and papers.
-If stored, electronic records shall be stored in their original
+If stored, electronic records must be stored in their original electronic formats.
+Non-electronic records may be converted and stored in electronic format.